Natural Gas Publications and Maps

 Alberta has a world-class natural resource base, with an estimated 84 trillion cubic feet (Tcf) of remaining recoverable natural gas.
 In addition, there is an estimated 500 Tcf from natural gas in coal, also known as coalbed methane, although at this point there is not enough information to determine how much can actually be recovered.

-The Energy Resources Conservation Board estimates there are 91 billion tonnes of coal resources at depth suitable for mining.
-There is an additional 2 trillion tonnes of coal at depth in the Alberta Plains that may be suited for coal bed methane (CBM) exploration.
-The Alberta Geological Survey estimates there may be up to 500 trillion cubic feet of natural gas in Alberta's coals.
-It isn't known how much of this gas may be economic to produce.
-As more information becomes available the production potential will become clearer.
+The Alberta Energy Regulator (AER) estimates there are 91 billion tonnes of coal resources at depth suitable for mining.
+There is an additional 2 trillion tonnes of coal at depth in the Alberta Plains that may be suited for coalbed methane (CBM) exploration.
+The AGS under the AER estimates there may be up to 500 trillion cubic feet of natural gas in Alberta's coals.

 The Alberta Hub is part of a North American network linking 500,000 kilometres of pipelines and accessing markets representing more than half of North America’s combined natural gas demand.
 Alberta’s natural gas processing and distribution hub is the key to unlocking the full potential of Alaska and Mackenzie Valley gas.